About GODAN

 2013

 The Global Open Data for Agriculture and Nutrition (GODAN) initiative was conceived following the G8 International Conference on Open Data for Agriculture held in Washington, D.C. in April.
 The conference emphasized the transformative power of open data in agriculture and led to the G8 Open Data Charter.
-In October, GODAN was formally launched as a global multi-stakeholder initiative focused on promoting the availability, accessibility, and usability of open data for agricultural and nutritional development.

 2014